elthran/CSCA-5028/README.md

 ### Set Up

-Everything should already be set up.
+This was all tested on both Python 3.10 and Python 3.11 (other versions may have issues) Everything should already be set up.
 The API calls are located at predictions/views.py Note, if my API key usage is exceeded for the day then it pulls from a static csv